eyockman/educational/README.md

 **test.R** = beginner code to show how to make a boxplot and do a basic ANOVA

 **survcurv.R** = some code walking through survival curves with Kaplan-Meier curve and Cox Proportional Hazard model examples.
-The descriptions and explanations aren't great on this one, I'm still working on it.
-Most of the code is sourced from statology (self note: find link and cite properly).
+The descriptions and explanations aren't great on this one, I'm still working on it. following RStudio Blog tutorial by Joseph Rickert https://rviews.rstudio.com/2017/09/25/survival-analysis-with-r/

 **vision.R** = initial exploration of the retinopathy dataset in the survival package. prep for a survival curve mini workshop I gave to ESNERR staff.
 Comments pretty in depth.